Raj & DK: Career

 Two years later, they came back with Go Goa Gone, which was a clutter-breaking film that introduced to India the first of its kind of a genre-bending film - a stoner/slacker comedy combined with horror and comedy.
 It became a cult film, especially among the younger audience.

 They returned to production with the Telugu-language film D for Dopidi, ten years after their debut project.
 Their next two projects, Happy Ending and A Gentleman both received mixed reviews and failed commercially.

 Their next production, Stree, released in 2018, to positive reviews to critics.
 Based on the urban legend Naale Baa, it starred Shraddha Kapoor and Rajkummar Rao, alongside Pankaj Tripathi, Aparshakti Khurana and Abhishek Banerjee.
 It was the first film to spawn a series of installments in the Maddock Horror Comedy Universe.

 They made their television debut with the Amazon Prime Video series The Family Man in 2019.
 Featuring Manoj Bajpayee in the titular role as intelligence officer Srikant Tiwari, it was showcased at the Television Critics Association's summer press tour held in Los Angeles in July 2019, and was eventually premiered on Amazon Prime Video on 20 September 2019.
 It received acclaim from critics and audiences alike, praising the performance of the cast members, and writing and execution.
 The second season was scheduled to be aired on 12 February 2021 but was delayed, and finally released on 4 June 2021.
-The third season is announced to be released on 21 November 2025.
+The third season was released on 21 November 2025.

 In 2021, they started subsidiary of their production company, D2R Indie to produce indie films.
 The first project produced under the banner was the 2021 Telugu film Cinema Bandi by debutant director Praveen Kandregula.
 It received positive response from critics and audience.
 LetsOTT cited the film as "an utterly delectable, charming, that rises a toast to the magic of cinema".
 Another reviewer writing to NTV, stated "Cinema Bandi toys with themes like hope and redemption.
 While the premise is heart-warming, the treatment could have been way better".
 Ramnath Nandini of Scroll.in wrote that "the [film] has a winning set-up, oodles of heart and snarky humour, which compensate for the unstructured and rambling narrative and simplistic approach".
 Gautaman Bhaskaran of News18 agave a rating of 2.5/5 and wrote that "Cinema Bandi has a very interesting message about how video cameras have afforded splendid opportunities for especially short moviemakers, the film appears rather raw".
 Hindustan Timess Haricharan Pudipeddi said that the film is rooted in reality and it brims with the kind of energy we rarely witness in mainstream cinema.